-A code signing certificate is a digital certificate used by software developers to encrypt the code of their scripts and executables.
+A code signing certificate is a digital certificate used by software developers to sign the code of their software, app, drivers.
 It uses the public-private key infrastructure (PKI) to bind the entity to the public key and a private key.

 How Does Code Signing Certificate Work?

-Code Signing Certificate follows a certain process that we can understand from the below points.
+Code Sign Certificate follows a certain process that we can understand from the below points.

 First, you need to buy a code signing certificate, and the certificate follows the organization and extended validation process.
 An individual or a company can apply for a Code Signing certificate.

 Once you apply for the certificate, the certificate authority (the CA) undergoes the verification process depending upon the type, like an individual or a company.
 The certificate authorizes the identity to ensure users that they are downloading software from the original source.

 After getting Code Signing certificates, you need to install them on the desired platform.
 When you start signing executables and scripts, the process of signing on each platform seems different.
 The code is signed with a digital signature, and a string of data being hashed that shows the publisher’s identity also ensures that the code is not changed since it is signed.
 A digital signature shows your identity information when you signed a software, driver, or application.

 After signing the software, it is time to distribute it.
 Users will see a signature while downloading software.
 The software will show your verified publisher’s identity during downloading.
 It also assures that the code remained intact since it is signed.

 It is wise to timestamp your code as it will keep the code valid even if the certificate is expired.
 Each certificate comes with a validity period.
 Users will have no unwanted warning when they download the software.